Semiring Provenance for Lightweight Description Logics: A Semiring Provenance Semantics for Description Logics

-In this section, we define a provenance semantics for $\ELHI_\bot$ ontologies and discuss its properties.
-In particular, we investigate whether it captures some well-known semantics for ontologies annotated with specific kinds of information and whether it extends the notions of provenance defined for relational and Datalog queries in the database setting, among other desirable properties.
-We also discuss the restrictions of our setting.
+In this section, we define a provenance semantics for $\ELHIbot$ ontologies.
+We explain our design choices and the restrictions of our setting.
+Finally, we investigate whether it captures some well-known semantics for ontologies annotated with specific kinds of information.
+A more detailed analysis of the properties of our semantics is conducted in Sections~\ref{sec:classical-res-counterparts} and~\ref{sec:expected-properties}.